snap-stanford/snap-python/doc/source/reference/graphs.rst

         Deletes the value of attribute named *Attr* for the node with node ID *NId*.

+     .. describe:: AttrNameNI(NId, NameV)

+        Provides names of attributes for the node *NId*.
+Only attributes with an assigned value are provided.
+Attribute names are returned as strings in *NameV*, which must be of type *TStrV*.

+     .. describe:: AttrValueNI(NId, ValueV)

+        Provides values of attributes for the node *NId*.
+Only attributes with an assigned value are provided.
+Attribute values are converted to strings and returned in *ValueV*, which must be of type *TStrV*.

    :class:`TNEANet` methods for edge attributes are the following:

      .. describe:: AddIntAttrE(Attr)